-Danielle Kono Lewis is a Partner in Selman Breitman’s San Francisco office and is a member of the firm’s Public Entities, General Liability, Commercial Litigation, and Trucking/Transportation practice groups.
+Danielle Kono Lewis is a Partner in Selman Breitman’s San Francisco office, the Chair of the firm's Public Entities practice group, and a member of the firm’s General Liability, Commercial Litigation, and Trucking/Transportation practice groups.
 She represents public and private individuals and entities at both the federal and state levels, in matters involving municipal liability defense, employment, Americans with Disabilities Act, general liability, and business litigation.
 Danielle’s clients include public entities and employees, as well as private companies.
 She also defends insureds in disputes involving third-party claims.

 Danielle’s extensive experience informs her proficiency in evaluating complex issues, investigating and assessing government tort claims, and defending cases through trial and on appeal.
 She works closely with clients, city attorneys, city managers, and city councils to manage their risk, to create solutions for present issues, and to provide advice and counsel to develop strategies to avoid potential future problems.

 Danielle is called upon by clients and organizations to give presentations on various subject matters relating to claims and issues impacting public entities, including those specifically relating to dangerous conditions of public property, roadway design, detention and arrest, search and seizure, and use of force.
 She has been given the top rating of "AV Preeminent" by Martindale-Hubbell, and has also been recognized as a Northern California Super Lawyer/Rising Star 2013-2015, along with many other accolades.

 Danielle is originally from Santa Cruz, California, and presently resides in San Francisco with her husband and their two young children.